Every day we make choices.

 Impatience with actions

 When I was a student, I took up rowing.
 It was a brutal shock to the system.
-But I did learn something about stoicism and about life.
-I realised that when your body is screaming at you that you can’t go on any longer, you’re only about half way through what you can do.
+But I did learn something: when your body is screaming at you that you can’t go on any longer, you’re only about half way through what you can do.
+The Sergeant Major knows this.

 Rowing (or more accurately, the training regime) taught me a lot about myself.
 It taught me what I was capable of if I ground it out.
 It changed me physically and mentally.
 It introduced me to The Sergeant Major.
 After that, he never really left.

 Similarly, The Sergeant Major does not talk airily about budgets; he ruthlessly prioritises and tracks his spending.
 The Sergeant Major does not say “I’ll think about it” and then go watch Netflix.
-Nope, The Sergeant Major gets shit done.
+Nope, The Sergeant Major gets it done right here, right now.

 Patience with results